gregv21v/Chem-Lab/README.md

 - Create a home screen
 - Add the ability to move tanks
 - Add the ability to buy and sell tanks
+- Convert to Raster Graphics for faster performance